Immigration Court Process, Including Appeals and Deportation Orders

 If you asked the judge during the first hearing if you needed to bring your children to your hearings, and the judge said no, then you do not need to bring your children to the hearing.

-But if the judge did not tell you whether or not you needed to bring your children, then it is better for you to go with your children, if your children are included in your case.
+But if the judge did not tell you whether or not you needed to bring your children, then it is better to bring your children, if your children are included in your case.
 During the hearing, you can ask the judge if you have to bring your children to the next hearing.
 You must bring your children with you until the judge says you do not have to bring them.

 If you want to seek asylum and are ready, you can submit your asylum application (I-589) during your hearing.
 If you are not ready yet, you can submit it later, at another master calendar hearing, by mail, or at the immigration court window.
 If you want to seek asylum, you should generally submit the application within one year of arriving in the United States.